zcericola/node-auth-mini/README.md

   * Set the account type to `Personal`.
   * Set the role to `Developer`.
   * Set the project to `Just playing around`.
-* Login to your Auth0 account.
+* Log in to your Auth0 account.
 * Go to `Clients` using the left navigation bar.
 * Click on `Settings` for the default app.
   * Change the `Client Type` to `Non Interactive Client`.